 Up to eight children meet and have lunch with the librarian to chat about books.

-The lower school enjoy hearing stories whilst tucking into cookies and juice.
+The lower school enjoy hearing stories whilst tucking into biscuits and squash.

 Monday 4th March, 2019

 James Mayhew, Author and Illustrator – Workshops